Common First Year & Basic Medical Sciences (CFY & BMS)

 CHEM 101

-This course is an introductory course to the basic principles of chemistry in all aspects of general analytical and organic chemistry.
-It is provided in the foundation year, and it has theoretical and practical components.
+This course is an introductory course covering the basic principles of chemistry, including general, analytical, and organic chemistry.
+It is offered in the foundation year and includes both theoretical and practical components.

 ENGL 102

-This course focuses to Develop students’ knowledge of the form, meaning, and use of English grammar structures at the pre-intermediate level, which can help students to understand and communicate better in social and academic situations.
-As well as enhance students’ academic writing skills.
+This course focuses on developing students’ knowledge of the form, meaning, and use of English grammar structures at the pre-intermediate level, helping them to understand and communicate more effectively in social and academic situations.
+It also aims to enhance students’ academic writing skills.

 ENGL 105

-This course designed to help students to acquire knowledge necessary for basic understanding of medical terminology, and to aid in learning to define and spell medical words correctly.
+This course is designed to help students acquire the knowledge necessary for a basic understanding of medical terminology, and to assist them in learning how to define and spell medical terms correctly.

 ETH 101

-This course is an introduction to the philosophical study of morality, including the theory of right and wrong behavior in health care field, and the theory of virtue and vice.
-Moreover, the health care practitioner duties and rights.
+This course is an introduction to the philosophical study of morality, covering theories of right and wrong behavior in the healthcare field, as well as the concepts of virtue and vice.
+It also addresses the duties and rights of healthcare practitioners.

 PHYS 101

-This course serves as an introduction to the essential elements of physics needed by premedical students in the branches of mechanics, movement, forces, fluid mechanics, electric and magnetic phenomena, radiation and the nature phenomena by using the language of physics.
+This course serves as an introduction to the essential elements of physics required by premedical students, covering mechanics, motion, forces, fluid mechanics, electrical and magnetic phenomena, radiation, and natural phenomena, using the language of physics.

 ARAB 101